Max Lawton: Biography

-Lawton was born in Brussels, Belgium, where he lived for the first 3 years of his life.
-His mother is the playwright and novelist Alice Austen, who founded the Harvard Human Rights Journal at Harvard Law School.
+Lawton was born in Brussels, where he lived for the first 3 years of his life.
+His mother is the playwright and novelist Alice Austen.
 Lawton grew up in Chicago.
-He received his BA in Russian Literature and Culture from Columbia University, where he also was on the rowing team.
-He was a winner of the John Jay Scholarship as well as the National Merit Scholarship.
+He received his BA in Russian Literature and Culture from Columbia University.
 He received the Clarendon Fund Scholarship for his Masters of Philosophy from The Queen's College, Oxford.
-He lives in Los Angeles, California and is described as a "Sorokin superfan".
+He lives in Los Angeles.

 In addition to Russian, Lawton has also translated from French and German, such as Jonathan Littell's The Damp and the Dry and Michael Lentz's novel Schattenfroh.

-Lawton has been translating Sorokin's works since 2016, starting with novella Nastya, short story "Horse Soup", and notably attempting the first English translation of Blue Lard, a more linguistically complex and longer work than the short stories.
+Lawton has been translating Sorokin's works since 2016, starting with novella Nastya, short story "Horse Soup", and notably completing the first English translation of Blue Lard, a more linguistically complex and longer work than the short stories.
+Lawton's translation of Red Pyramid: Selected Stories by Vladimir Sorokin won the 2025 AATSEEL prize for Best Translation of Prose into English.
+In 2026, Lawton's translation of Schattenfroh by Michael Lentz from German to English won the Helen and Kurt Wolff Translator's Prize.